 This is week two of my zero waste transition.
-You can read about my week 1.
+You can read about my Zero Waste: Week 1Week 1 too.
 This week, I’ll be talking about my essentials, changes I’ve made, and my thoughts on what it means to live with zero waste.

 What are your daily zero waste essentials?